 Dealing with tension.
 Expect a certain amount of tension.
 It is normal during an exam period.
 A little anxiety helps to heighten your awareness and can enhance your performance.
-However, too much tension can distract you from retaining needed material for exams.

 - 1. Take time to relax.
-Cope with your excess tension before and between exams through rest, exercise, and deep muscle relaxation.
+Cope with your excess tension before and between exams through rest, exercise and deep muscle relaxation.
 For example, long walks and bike rides are excellent ways to release nervous energy and maintain your stamina for the duration of the exam period. - 2.
 Adopt a positive approach.
 To avoid becoming too anxious, look at the exam as the application step of your study efforts, instead of as a threatening new experience. - 3.
 Anxiety is contagious.
-Keep away from people who are highly anxious before exams because their nervousness may tend to increase your own. - 4.
+Keep away from people who are highly anxious before exams, because their nervousness may tend to increase your own. - 4.
 Plan rewards.
 Schedule a meal, movie, game, visit with friends, periodically throughout finals.
-Plan a treat.
+Plan a treat when finals are done.
+These help keep your spirits up.